-Part-time employees--Part time employees covered by these policies will be exempt or non-exempt and have a work schedule of at least 20 hours a week, with work days/hours scheduled by the Executive Director.
-Part time employees are entitled to leave offered by the Association on a pro-rated basis.
+Part-time employees--Part time employees covered by these policies will be exempt or non-exempt and have a work schedule of less than 35 hours a week, with workdays/hours scheduled by the

+Executive Director.
+Part time employees working at least 20 hours per week are entitled to leave and medical benefits offered by the Association on a pro-rated or limited basis.
+Employees working less than 20 hours per week are not eligible for benefits.

 Temporary Employees--Temporary employees are scheduled to work on a temporary, seasonal/intermittent or on-call basis and are not eligible for benefits.
+Temporary positions are those determined to work less than one year of service.
+Temp employees working over 1,000 hours in a calendar year may be eligible for retirement benefits.